d0iasm/book.rvemu/src/hardware-components/02-memory.md

 is a little-endian system as described in the previous section so we need to be careful the order of bytes.

-The following code is `load32` and `store32`.
+The following code is `load32` and `store32` methods.
 The byte of a smallest memory address (`index`) is stored at the least signigicant byte at the largest and the byte of a largest memory address (`index + 3`) is stored at the most significant byte of a word.

 <p class="filename">dram.rs</p>